VANCOUVER METROPOLITAN SOCCER LEAGUE

 6.7.
-Home teams must have available two sets of jerseys of substantially different colours.
+Home away teams must have available two sets of jerseys of substantially different colours.

 6.8.
-If, in the opinion of the referee, a conflict of jersey colours exists, it is the responsibility of the home team to change jerseys.
+If, in the opinion of the referee, a conflict of jersey colours exists, it is the responsibility of the away team to change jerseys.

 (a) All 3 copies of the team list shall be handed to the referee at least ten (10) minutes prior to the commencement of the game.

 6.12.
-The home team must make available a high quality soccer ball and a spare ball for each home game.
+The home team must make available two (2) high quality soccer balls.

 6.13.
 Each home team must provide the following (according to the Laws of the Game):